Solar-Helix-Independent-Transport/allianceauth-discord-multiverse/README.md

 1.  pip install `package`
 2. Add `'aadiscordmultiverse',` to your `INSTALLED_APPS` in your projects `local.py`
+    #TODO add redirect to sso app
+    #TODO add settings for redirect or make it auto
+    #TODO add the other step...
 3. Run migrations, collectstatic and restart auth.
 4. Setup your permissions as documented below